hydro-informatics/hydro-informatics.github.io/pages/python-advanced/classes.md

 ### What is object-oriented programming (OOP)?

 Object-Oriented Programming (OOP) is a programming paradigm that aligns the architecture of software with reality.
 Object orientation starts with the design of software, where a structured model is established.
 The structured model contains information about objects and their abstractions.
-The development and implementation of object-oriented software requires a structured way of thinking and the conceptual understanding of classes, inheritance and polymorphism.
+The development and implementation of object-oriented software requires a structured way of thinking and the conceptual understanding of classes, inheritance, polymorphism and encapsulation.

 ### Objects and classes